 2. Hold a virtual run or marathon

-Whether during the pandemic or outside of it, a virtual run or marathon is an excellent way to generate funds for your NPO.
+Whether during the pandemic or outside of it, a virtual run or marathon is an excellent way to generate funds for your nonprofit.
 Most organizations require an entry fee to join the run and then request donations from their friends and family to fund their training and run.
-As distances are logged individually rather than in a group setting, the NPO collects both the entry fee and any donations from friends or family.
+As distances are logged individually rather than in a group setting, the nonprofit collects both the entry fee and any donations from friends or family.

 Virtual runs are much easier to plan and organize than traditional 5Ks as there’s no requirement of venue, government permits, large-scale coordination, volunteer recruitment, and insurance.
 Instead, people around the world can participate, greatly increasing donations and participants.
 The virtual nature of this event also makes coordination and communication easier for distribution of swag items.